 I have a lot of plans in life, I also have a lot of expectations too.
-My mind hinders me to achieve my goals.
-Ever since I couldn’t hang out with some of my classmates back in elementary (I was often being left out in the group), I felt like my life has changed drastically.
+My mind hinders me from achieving my goals.
+Ever since I couldn’t hang out with some of my classmates back in elementary (I was often being left out of the group), I felt like my life has changed drastically.
 And that’s what I’ve become now.

 For once, I thought there’ll be an end to this, but the bullying begins.
 It’s fifth grade, and I’ve felt like I‘m about to leave this dark past.
 But I was wrong.
 It was the start of an even tremendous nightmare that I’m only affected with… (I may have over-exaggerated on this one).
 But then, I never felt the same loneliness as fourth grade, though it could always get worse.

 Sixth grade begins, and everything went back to normal for a while.
 That’s the time when I had my first computer.
 It was a surplus, but it served us for about three years.
 It was a wonderful tool, and my dear companion that time.
 I could have enjoyed my sixth grade with fantasies, RPGs, and animé shows if I didn’t experience such misery.
 I don’t know if I could remember exactly what happened though.